MonolithInd/update-fw-BC/README.md

 * block on INTERFACE from \<badcountries\> to any
 * block on INTERFACE from any to \<badcountries\>

-make sure you repalce INTERFACE with your correct network interface name.
+Make sure you repalce INTERFACE with your correct network interface name.
+Putting this in pf.conf should make it static across reboots.

 <b>IPTABLES:</b></br>
 NOTE: using stock iptables is exceedingly slow to update chains and